ahmdtaha/knowledge_evolution/README.md

 # knowledge_evolution
-PyTorch implementation of the Knowledge Evolution training approach and Split-Nets
+The official PyTorch implementation of Knowledge Evolution in Neural Networks.

 ### TL;DR
 We subclass neural layers and define the mask inside the subclass.
 When creating a new network, we simply use our SplitConv and SplitLinear instead of the standard nn.Conv2d and nn.Linear.